 The Partner, as defined in the relationship, has engaged in as a compulsive and pathological, habitual, and unrepentant liar in the relationship, and it needs to stop so that the couple may rebuild trust, reconciliation, and integrity in the relationship.

-BOUNDARY: I want, I need, to be able to trust my Partner in a relationship, and I cannot, I will not, be in a relationship with a Partner who lies to me.
+BOUNDARY: I need and want to be able to trust my Partner in a relationship, and I cannot maintain a relationship with a Partner who lies to me.

-RULE: Do not lie to me, do not withhold information from me that has any impact or influence on me, and do not make me have to explain to you what a lie is.
+- Do not make me have to explain to you what a lie is.

 THERE IS HELP & HOPE

 For a boundary, we determine who, what, when, where, and how anyone is allowed inside of our circle of influence.
-For a rule, we decide what others are allowed to do with respect to that circle of influence; that boundary.
+For a Rule (of Accountability), ROA, we decide what others are allowed to do with respect to that circle of influence; that boundary.
 Boundaries are for us.
-Rules are for everyone else.
+RoA are for everyone else.

-“Simplified, Boundaries are our lines we do not allow others to cross, Rules are our policies that uphold and protect our Boundaries, and Consequences are our reactions for every action and our response when our Rules are Broken and our Boundaries are crossed and violated, and all of it is encapsulated in Honor; honoring boundaries, honoring the rules of accountability to protect them, and honoring the consequences for not.”
+“Simplified, Boundaries are our lines we do not allow others to cross, Rules (of Accountability), or RoA, are our policies that uphold and protect our Boundaries, Consequences are our reactions for every action and our response of enforcement when our Rules (of Accountability) or RoA are Broken and our Boundaries are crossed and violated, and all of it is encapsulated in Honor; honoring boundaries, honoring the rules of accountability to protect them, and honoring the consequences for not.”

-Without consequences, anyone intent, either accidentally or deliberately, on breaking the rules, thus violating our boundaries, would have little incentive to change their behavior.
-If our boundaries are being followed, and thus respected, we wouldn’t even need to produce any rules to protect them.
-The reality is, for the most part, we shouldn’t even have to produce written B®C (Boundaries, Rules, & Consequences).
-However, in a state of addiction, any addiction, what would otherwise be considered naturally intuitively implicit must be made explicit, else the addict will abuse them.
+Without consequences, anyone intent, either accidentally or deliberately, on breaking and violating our RoA, thus crossing our boundaries, would have little incentive to change their action(s) & behavior(s).
+If our boundaries are being followed, and thus respected, we wouldn’t even need to produce any RoA to protect them at all.
+The reality is, for the most part, we shouldn’t even have to produce written Boundaries, Rules (of Accountability), & Consequences.
+However, in a state of addiction, any addiction, what would otherwise be considered naturally implicitly intuitively obvious must be made explicit, else the addict will abuse them.